 The restaurant itself is enormous and lively year-round, so it’s the perfect place to go for a dinner that turns into drinks!

-A tiny, traditional German inn, Gasthaus Isarthor served me the best meal I’ve ever had in Munich.
+A tiny and traditional German inn, Gasthaus Isarthor served me the best meal I’ve ever had in Munich.
 The roasted pork was crispy on the edges and buttery in the middle and was served with an ice-cold Augustiner beer and a warm and chewy bread dumpling.
 There are never any tourists inside so you know everything on the menu is traditional and delicious.

 The waitresses wear traditional Bavarian dirndls so you’ll be sure to get the full experience while dining!
 If you go to only one of the restaurants on this list, I urge you to go to this one.

 Hands-down the cutest biergarten I’ve ever visited, Löwenbräu Keller is another of Munich’s famous bierhauses and high on my list of recommendations.
 It’s a great place to spend an afternoon with a few cold beers and some tasty German food!